-U.S. asked Russian not to bomb near U.S. commandos in Syria
+U.S. asked Russia not to bomb near U.S. forces in Syria

 Washington — U.S. defense officials say the U.S. has asked Russia to avoid airstrikes in an area of northern Syria where American special operations forces have been working with Syrians fighting the Islamic State group.